St Brigid of Ireland – Feast Day – February 1 2025

 Despite disagreements, a Christian king intervened, acknowledging Brigid’s virtue and preventing Dubtach from harming her.
 Ultimately, Dubtach granted her freedom.

 Taking charge of her master’s dairy, Brigid’s generosity extended to distributing produce.
-The dairy flourished under her care, leading to the liberation of her mother by the Druid.
+The dairy flourished under her care, leading to the Druid’s liberation of her mother.

 Rejecting an arranged marriage, Brigid sought to preserve her virginity and took her vows with Bishop Saint Mel of Ardagh.

-In 468, Brigid founded her first convent with seven nuns.
+In 468 AD, Brigid founded her first convent with seven nuns.
 Responding to bishops’ invitations, she established convents across Ireland, demonstrating her extensive travels.

 She pioneered the concept of the double monastery, exemplified by Kildara on the Liffey River, accommodating both monks and nuns.